cezarypiatek/cezarypiatek.github.io/src/content/post/best-practices-for-using-powershell-with-teamcity/index.md

 And the last my advice that should help you to avoid dummy mistakes is:

-> Always use a decent IDE to create and edit your powershell scripts.
+> Always use a decent IDE to create and edit your PowerShell scripts.

 I'm currently working in VSCode with PowerShell plugin which seems to be more powerful than `PowerShell ISE`.
 It ships with a rich set of snippets, it is able to detect unused variables, allows to track method usages and provides a really nice experience in terms of debugging scripts.
 It also has integrated `PSScriptAnalyzer` module which helps to detect many issues related to the code correctness and quality.
 You can read about all features [here](https://code.visualstudio.com/docs/languages/powershell).